 You may not know this Windows Command Prompt trick.
 When you are unable to boot your PC, you can fix boot issues with commands.
 You can create a bootable USB drive with Windows 10 Media Creation Tool, and then access Command Prompt in a recovery environment.
-Then run the following commands to fix boot issues.
+Run the following commands to fix boot issues:

 - bootrec /fixmbr